cbieger/AI-Developer/README.md

-# AI Developer (Godot-focused, ChatGPT API)
+# AI Developer (the project-focused, ChatGPT API)

-Automates “task list → code edits → git” for a Godot project using the ChatGPT (OpenAI) API.
+Automates “task list → code edits → git” for a the project project using the ChatGPT (OpenAI) API.
 You write tasks in `tasks.json`.
 The orchestrator sends each task to the LLM, applies returned file operations, and (optionally) commits/merges.